CameronBeneteau/Paint_Project/README.md

 # Paint-Project
-A themed remake if Microsoft Paint using Python/Pygame
+A themed remake of Microsoft Paint using Python and Pygame